jtwaleson/codeowners-err/README.md

 codeowners = "0.1"
 ```

+## Fork details (jtwaleson)

+Updates the dependencies and rust version.
+Also return a Result rather than an "unwrap" if parsing the CODEOWNERS file returns an error.
+Optionally we ignore lines that contain errors.

 ## Usage

 Typical use involves resolving a CODEOWNERS file, parsing it, then querying target paths

 ```rust
 use std::env;